 His agency counsel ranges from day-to-day advice on how an agency should respond to a request, to drafting final responses and performing document review and redaction services, as well as representing clients before the OOR and the courts.
 He also provides Agency Open-Records Officer and agency official trainings on an as needed basis.

-When representing requesters, Mr. Wachter assists the requester in structuring the request and any necessary appeal to increase the chances that the requester obtains the public records that he/she are seeking.
+When representing requesters, Tim assists the requester in structuring the request and any necessary appeal to increase the chances that the requester obtains the public records that they are seeking.

-Mr. Wachter has presented on numerous occasions throughout Pennsylvania over the last decade on RTKL issues, and testified on behalf of the Pennsylvania School Board Association (PSBA) before the Pennsylvania House of Representatives State Government Committee on proposed amendments to RTKL (March 2016).
+Tim has presented on numerous occasions throughout Pennsylvania over the last decade on RTKL issues, and testified on behalf of the Pennsylvania School Board Association (PSBA) before the Pennsylvania House of Representatives State Government Committee on proposed amendments to RTKL.